tentacleuno/tentacles.dev/content/posts/is-education-worth-it.md.md

 Now, I'm betting other people are in the same boat too.
 It's somewhat oppressive.
 You feel out of place.
 With nothing to encourage you to learn what **YOU** want to learn, you feel out of place.
 It starts to feel like a 'hobby' rather than something you'd like to get paid for in future.
 The education system is failing you.

-**This needs to change.** For 6 years, me and many other people have been sitting patiently for an actual education.
-We don't want books.
-We don't want science, and we don't wante
+**This needs to change.** For 6 years, I've been waiting for an actual education.
+I don't want to learn what *they* want me to learn.
+It's time for me to do my own thing.

+**Does this mean dropping out?** Hopefully not, but time will tell.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjY4ODU0NDg1XX0=
+eyJoaXN0b3J5IjpbMTEwNzcyMzEwOF19
 -->